DexterJZ/DVGE/README.md

 numpy
 ```

-NVIDIA GPU is required.
+NVIDIA GPU is required for model training and testing.

-### Data Preparation
+## Data Preparation

 The CelebA Dataset can be downloaded from [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

-First, download img_align_celeba.zip and put it in ```DVGE/data/``` as below.
+To prepare the dataset, first, download img_align_celeba.zip and put it in `DVGE/data/` as below.
 ```
 DVGE
 └── data
     └── img_align_celeba.zip
 ```

-Then, prepare the dataset by running
+Then, extract images to ```DVGE/data/CelebA/``` by running
 ```
 sh scripts/prepare_data.sh CelebA
 ```

-Afterwards, the data directory structure would look like as follows.
+Afterwards, the data folder structure would look like as follows.
 ```
 DVGE
 └── data